 Goodbye – Pheri Betaunla

-Upon arrival in the airport, there is already a shop there where you can buy a sim card.
-In case this shop is not open, or you are to tired to arrange it there, there are plenty of possibilities to get a sim card later.
+When you arrive at the airport, there is already a shop where you can buy a SIM card.
+If this shop isn’t open or if you’re too tired to organise it, there are plenty of options for getting a SIM card later.

-In and around Thamel for example, there are a lot of small shops that sell sim cards and recharge cards.
-You need a passport photo and a copy of your passport.
+In and around Thamel, for example, there are lots of small shops selling SIM cards and top-up cards.
+You’ll need a passport photo and a copy of your passport.

 There are 2 major mobile operators in Nepal: NCell and Nepal Telecom (NT).
-The cards have more or less the same range – sometimes Ncell has reception and NT does not, and sometimes it is the other way around.
-In the cities there is good reception with both operators.
-To be able to immediately share some nice pictures with your friends, you can also buy a data package, so you can freely access the internet when the wi-fi fails.
+The cards have more or less the same range – sometimes NCell has reception and NT doesn’t, and sometimes it’s the other way round.
+In the towns, both operators are very welcoming.
+To be able to share beautiful photos with your friends straight away, you can also buy a data package, so that you can access the Internet freely if the wi-fi goes down.

-The prices for Nepal Telecom are currently about 500 rupees (about 5$) for 1 GB.
-For Ncell it costs 1.2 GB 250 Rs (~2 USD).
-So you can see that NCell is a lot cheaper.
-You can upgrade your call and/or data credit in one of the kiosks.
+Nepal Telecom’s prices are currently around 500 rupees (around $5) for 1 GB.
+For Ncell, it costs 1.2 GB Rs 250 (~$2).
+So you can see that NCell is much cheaper.
+You can upgrade your call and/or data credit at one of the kiosks.